grahamcracker1234/dedent/README.md

 #### Format Spec Directives (Recommended)

-The recommended way to control alignment is via format spec directives.
-This gives you fine-grained, per-value control directly where the interpolation occurs:
+With t-strings (Python 3.14+), use format spec directives for per-value control:

 - `{value:align}` - Align this multiline value to the current indentation
 - `{value:noalign}` - Disable alignment for this value [^1]